 4. Address the use of standards and certifications

-Provide guidance on the types of ecolabels that should be considered.
+Provide guidance on the types of ecolabels to be considered.
 Common criteria are:

 - Use of an open and consensus-based standard development process